aldrinjenson/blog/content/posts/add-splash-screen-in-react-native-app.md

 tags: ["tech"]
 ---

-> Note: This article was initially written in [Medium](https://medium.com/swlh/the-easiest-way-to-add-a-splash-screen-to-your-react-native-app-2d36bee3117b), but then on I've realized that
+> Note: This article was initially written in [Medium](https://medium.com/swlh/the-easiest-way-to-add-a-splash-screen-to-your-react-native-app-2d36bee3117b)

 Hi, this article is a result of me spending a hell lot of time to figure out the best and easiest way to solve the above problem of adding a splash screen to a React-native app.
 Almost all the tutorials available as of when this post is being written (2020 June) have at least some part of the code outdated and so if you are someone like me who is real lazy and tries to copy-paste all the code mentioned in them, your gradle config will break some way or the other and its total frustration.